 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.
 14.3 What is the turnover of units for sale in the village?
-21 accommodation units (including 1 independent living units and 20 serviced apartments) were vacant as at the end of the last financial year 14 accommodation units (including 8 independent living units and 6 serviced apartments) were resold during the last financial year 4 months was the average length of time to sell a unit over the last three financial years Part 15 - Financial mana gement of the village 15.1 What is the financial status for the General Ser vices Charges Fu nd for the la ast 3 years 5 funds that the operator is required to maintain under the Retirement Financial Year Deficit/Surplus Balance Change from previous year Villages Act 1999?
-2022/23 -\$54,585 \$47,863 -77% 2021/2022 \$187,422 \$212,448 198.58% 2020/2021 \$62,771 \$72,255 -10.02% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$163,906 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$214,621 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$350,586 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each year as recommended by the quantity surveyor's report) The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
-This fund is used for replacing the village's capital items.
-OR llage is not yet ope rating.
+21 accommodation units (including 1 independent living units and 20 serviced apartments) were vacant as at the end of the last financial year 14 accommodation units (including 8 independent living units and 6 serviced apartments) were resold during the last financial year 4 months was the average length of time to sell a unit over the last three financial years Part 15 - Financial mana gement of the village 15.1 What is the financial status for the General Ser vices Charges Fu nd for the la ast 3 years 3 funds that the operator is required to maintain under the Retirement Financial Year Deficit/Surplus Balance Change from previous year Villages Act 1999?
+2022/23 -\$54,585 \$47,863 -77% 2021/2022 \$187,422 \$212,448 198.58% 2020/2021 \$62,771 \$72,255 -10.02% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$163,906 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$214,621 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$350,586 3 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each year as recommended by the quantity report) surveyor's OR I the vi llage is not yet ope rating.
+I